telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * From [serviceRoutines](sourceCode.md#srclibserviceroutines) and [serviceRoutinesV2](sourceCode.md#srclibserviceroutinesv2).
 Those are the most important entry points.
 * Other entry points from other places as initialization routines and helpers methods.

-This library makes an extensive use of [MongoDB C++ driver](http://mongodb.github.io/mongo-cxx-driver/), for sending operations to database and dealing with BSON data (which is the basic structure datatype used by these operations).
-You should be familiar with this driver in order to understand how the library works.
+This library makes an extensive use of **mongoDriver** library for sending operations to database and dealing with BSON data (which is the basic structure datatype used by these operations).

 This library is also related to the [cache](sourceCode.md#srclibcache) library (if subscription cache is enabled, i.e. the global `noCache` bool variable is set to `false`), in two different ways: